IWNMWE/deepfalcon-task/task_1_VAE/README.md

 7. Further tuning of the β factor(cyclic β scheduler), using advanced loss functions might help mitigate the noise and improve reconstruction quality.

 ## Reconstructions
+VAE reconstruction without any final activation:

-![VAE without any final activation](./images/recon1.png)
+![VAE without any final activation](./images/recon1.png) VAE reconstruction with final activation as ReLU:
 ![VAE with final activation as ReLU](./images/recon2.png)